-I’ve been asked about our “youngest” age limit.
+What about our “youngest” age limit?
 We don’t have one.
-In fact, I’d love to see whole families participating together, regardless of the child(ren)’s age(s).
+We’d love to see whole families participate together, regardless of the child(ren)’s age(s).

 We’re shamelessly ripping a page out of Summer Musical Enterprise’s playbill here.
 Among the many outstanding features that organization provides New River Valley residents is the opportunity for whole families to enjoy performance-oriented activities together.
 What a wonderful way to impart a love of music & singing to the next generation!

 But that doesn’t mean we don’t have standards.
 Here’s what matters: if your child is able and willing to participate constructively for the duration of a 1.5-hour rehearsal, then he/she is “old enough”.
 But that’s more a matter of disposition & maturity than age.
 There are 6-year-olds who can pass that test and 60-year-olds who can’t.

 But we’re not running a babysitting service.
 If word got out that you could park a pack of kids with us for a couple of hours each week, we could have a ton of them “participating”.
 But we’d wind up doing more corralling than choralling.
 So to make sure this is a musically rewarding and productive experience, we will insist that at least one able and responsible adult attend rehearsals as well.
 And by “able and responsible”, I mean someone who can and will step up and enforce discipline among all the children they bring as necessary.

 Children have limited attention spans, and even the best-behaved ones have less-than-laudable episodes.
 So long as the responsible adult steps up and handles them, so we don’t have to stop the rehearsal, fine.